 Some agencies might have their own ‘in-house ‘ tools which they’ve had built that they put to use on a daily basis and that’s perfectly fine provided their results speak for themselves.
 Otherwise, if you’re dealing with an agency which uses off the shelf SEO tools then it’s a good idea to find out which ones so you can get at least some sort of idea what they’ll be doing with those tools.
-Be a bit weary of any SEO agents which boast “I don’t use or need any tools” as this can sometimes be an indication of a newbie.
+Be a bit weary of any SEO expert which boast “I don’t use or need any tools” as this can sometimes be an indication of a newbie.
 Again, let the results speak for themselves, if they can prove they get the results you’re looking for without the use of tools then it’ll be your decision to give them a try or not.
 Always read over any contract thoroughly before signing your name to anything as you need to be sure what you’re actually agreeing to when dealing with anyone, especially SEO agencies.
 The terms of contract can sometimes be a bit open or vague as SEO is a tricky thing to really narrow in on given how many factors there are contained within it.

 Six: “How do you measure the success of your SEO strategies?”

 This one seems obvious right?
-It’s also one of the most important questions you could possibly ask as results are what you’re after here.
+It’s also one of the most important questions you could possibly ask while hiring the SEO consultant as results are what you’re after here.
 You’ll want to find out if they use Google Analytics or some alternative.
 Find out if they keep track of keywords with some spreadsheet software and if they share those details with you via some kind of regularly scheduled report.
 Things will be constantly changing so it’s necessary to keep tabs on what’s happening at the very least on a weekly basis (even if not much has changed) it’s good to still see that with your own eyes.

 Wrapping It All Up

 The decision to work with an SEO professional can sometimes be a great experience but it’s important to keep in mind that not all of them are created equal.
 Some may be better suited for one type of project while others would be better suited for another.
-A good agent will let you know right away if they can or can not do anything for your site.
+A good SEO consultant will let you know right away if they can or can not do anything for your site.
 A not so good agent will promise you the world then take your money and shrug their shoulders once you begin to complain that you’re not seeing any positive (or even worse, negative) results.
 This is why it’s good to read those contracts carefully.
 Don’t expect a refund in the event “nothing happens” in many cases either as this is typically outlined within the terms of the contract and in all honesty, rightfully so as SEO is again a very ‘hit or miss’ type of thing and guarantees can’t usually be made.
 However, if you haven’t had at least some positive benefits from your experience with a particular agent you’ll want to pull the exit cord and distance yourself from them ASAP.

 Paying For Traffic Instead…